 Macmillan - 0808 808 0000

-This information leaflet was written by health professionals.
+This leaflet was written by health professionals.
 The information contained in this leaflet is evidence based.
 It has been approved by doctors, nurses and patients.
 It is reviewed and updated annually.